1abel

 Can minimalist clothing be sustainable?

 Yes — minimalist clothing is structurally aligned with slow fashion.
-1ABEL presses twice a year (Equinox in June, Solstice in December), runs no restocks, and uses GOTS organic cotton for cargo, full-grain Italian leather for the belt, and 14oz Japanese selvage for denim — all materials chosen for longevity and origin transparency.
+1ABEL presses once a year, on 11.11, runs no restocks, and uses full-grain Italian leather for the belt and 14oz Japanese selvage for denim — materials chosen for longevity and origin transparency.
 The lower volume per drop also means less excess inventory ending up in landfill.

 What colors should a minimalist clothing wardrobe have?

 Stay inside one tonal family.
-The 1ABEL Arc system illustrates this: Side B uses 5 ink tones that shade together (VOID through EARTH); Side A uses 5 paper tones (CLOUD through LILAC).
-Picking 3–5 colorways inside a single family — rather than collecting unrelated colors — makes every piece in the wardrobe pair without thinking.
+The Horizon palette illustrates this: ten warm colorways that all share a single warm undertone — dark anchors (Ink, Olive, Clay), light neutrals (Ecru, Sand, Mist), and soft accents (Peach, Blush, Lilac).
+Picking 3–5 colorways inside that family — rather than collecting unrelated colors — makes every piece in the wardrobe pair without thinking.

 How do you start a minimalist clothing wardrobe?